In Defense Of Active Management

 For instance, investor "A" puts $30,000 into the SPDR S&P 500 ETF (NYSEARCA:SPY) on January 1st 2015.
 Investor "B" doesn't have $30,000 available and instead makes three annual investments of $10,000 each in SPY on January 1st of 2015, 2016 and 2017.
 We all know that they will have different accumulated values and different Compound Annual Growth Rates, or CAGR.

 I picked the 2015-2017 time period for a specific reason.
 All three of these years were up, but the acceleration was in the later period.
-We would be correct in assuming investor "A" ... the lump sum ... would have more accumulated money.
+We would be correct in assuming investor "A," the lump sum, would have more accumulated money.
 He does, with $35,500 versus investor "B" with only $34,800.
 No magic here.
-"A" did better than "B".
+"A" did better than "B."

-Now let's look at the CAGR of "A" and "B".
-"A's" CAGR turns out to be 7.14%.
-"B", on the other hand, because the growth skewed to the "tail-end", actually has a CAGR of 10.7%.
+Now let's look at the CAGR of "A" and "B." "A's" CAGR turns out to be 7.14%.
+"B," on the other hand, because the growth skewed to the "tail-end," actually has a CAGR of 10.7%.

 "B's" actual gains were less, but his returns were better.
 This will happen any time growth is skewed to the tail and the reverse would be present if growth were skewed to the head.
 Only a STRAIGHT LINE growth model will avoid this result.